Jason-Thomas274/Jason-Thomas274/README.md

 🧑‍💻 Working as a Systems Analyst

-🔭 Hacking, programming, creating, making, coffee ☕️
+🔭 Hacking, programming, creating, making, and coffee ☕️

 🌱 Honing my craft while enjoying the sun and surviving the heat in Arizona 🌞